eleonoraguido/CNN_analysis/README.md

 Other options that can be set for the compilation of the model (both if the model is created and if it is loaded, as compilation options are not included in the saved model):
 - Optimizer: optimizer to use when the model is compiled.
 Options are 'adam', 'rmsprop', and 'adagrad'.
 Default is 'adam'.
 - Loss function: the one used when compiling the model.
 Default function: binary cross-entropy ('bce').

 Both can be set in config.py (OPTIMIZER, LOSS_FUNCTION).

 **IMPORTANT**: the model is always saved without information about the options to compile it.
 In order to reproduce the results when loading it, be sure to set the same loss function and optimizer that were used to train it.

 Notes
 ---------------------------
 - When the k-fold cross validation is performed, k files are created with both the extensions .json and .h5 .
-It is not actually necessary to create k .json files, as the model architecture is the same and only the weights are different.
+It is not actually necessary to create k .json files, as the model architecture is the same and only the weights are different (as they depend on the folds used for training).
 However, the files are very small and this is the simplest extension of the case with just one model.

 -----------------------------
 How to run the program locally: